lsst-sqre/gafaelfawr/docs/configuration.rst

     The Python log level to use, in string form.

 ``session_secret_file`` (required)
-    File containing the secret used to encrypt the JWT Authorizer session cookie and the Redis session storage.
+    File containing the secret used to encrypt the Gafaelfawr session cookie and the Redis session storage.
     Must be a Fernet key generated with :py:meth:`cryptography.fernet.Fernet.generate_key`.

 ``redis_url`` (required)